Spoonful: Recognition

+The Rock and Roll Hall of Fame listed Howlin' Wolf's "Spoonful" as one of the "500 Songs that Shaped Rock and Roll".
+It is ranked number 154 on Rolling Stone magazine's 2021 list of the "500 Greatest Songs of All Time", up from number 221 on its 2004 list.

+In 2010, the song was inducted into the Blues Foundation Hall of Fame "Classics of Blues Recordings" category.
+In a statement by the foundation, it was noted that "Otis Rush has stated that Dixon presented 'Spoonful' to him, but the song didn't suit Rush's tastes and so it ended up with Wolf, and soon thereafter with Etta James".
+James' recording with Harvey Fuqua as "Etta & Harvey" reached number 12 on Billboard magazine's Hot R&B Sides chart and number 78 on its Hot 100 singles chart.
+However, Wolf’s original "was the one that inspired so many blues and rock bands in the years to come".

 Cream renditions

 The British rock group Cream recorded "Spoonful" for their 1966 UK debut album, Fresh Cream.
 They were part of a trend in the mid-1960s by rock artists to record a Willie Dixon song for their debut albums.

-In an album review for AllMusic, Stephen Thomas Erlewine described Cream's rendition as "where the swirling instrumental interplay, echo, fuzz tones, and overwhelming volume constitute true psychedelic music, and also points strongly toward the guitar worship of heavy metal."
+In an album review for AllMusic, Stephen Thomas Erlewine described Cream's rendition as "where the swirling instrumental interplay, echo, fuzz tones and overwhelming volume constitute true psychedelic music and also points strongly toward the guitar worship of heavy metal."

 For the American release of Fresh Cream, "I Feel Free" was substituted for "Spoonful".
-Atco Records released the song in the US later in 1967 as a two-sided single (with some pressings misspelled as "Spoonfull"), but it failed to reach the Billboard Hot 100 record chart.
+Atco Records released the song in the US later in 1967 as a two-sided single (with some pressings misspelled as "Spoonfull") but it failed to reach the Billboard Hot 100 record chart.
 To fit the 6:30 album track on a 45 rpm record, side one fades out at the beginning of the instrumental break (at 2:25) and side two begins just before the third verse (lasting 2:28).
 The unedited studio version made its US album debut on the Best of Cream compilation in 1969.

-Cream frequently played "Spoonful" in concert, and the song evolved beyond the blues-rock form of the 1966 recording into a vehicle for extended improvised soloing influenced by the San Francisco music scene of the late 1960s.
+Cream frequently played "Spoonful" in concert and the song evolved beyond the blues-rock form of the 1966 recording into a vehicle for extended improvised soloing influenced by the San Francisco music scene of the late 1960s.
 One such rendering, lasting nearly seventeen minutes, is included on their 1968 album Wheels of Fire.
 Although the album notes indicate "Live at the Fillmore", "Spoonful" was actually recorded at the Winterland Ballroom.